VirtusLab/git-machete-intellij-plugin/README.md

 The relation between these branches is determined by indentations &mdash; here single indent is 4 spaces, but a tab can be used as well.

-In the example above branches `allow-ownership-link` and `call-ws` are children of `develop` and `build-chain` is a child of `allow-ownership-link`.
+In the example above, branches `allow-ownership-link` and `call-ws` are children of `develop`, while `build-chain` is a child of `allow-ownership-link`.
-The same for `hotfix/add-trigger` and `master` &mdash; the former is a child of the latter.
+`master`, in turn, is the parent of `hotfix/add-trigger`.
 `develop` and `master` are root branches.

 When branch layout is created, Git Machete indicates a relation between parent branch and each of its child branches.
 If the edge between them is green that means child branch is in sync with its parent branch &mdash; in other words, there are no commits in parent branch that don't belong to the child.
 But if there are some commits in the parent branch that are **not** reachable from the child, then the edge is red &mdash; you need to rebase child branch onto the parent.

-Machete file editor will help you to manage `machete` file: it underlines any errors (bad indentation or nonexistent branches) and proposes branch names based on local repository branches.
+Machete file editor will help you with managing `machete` file: it underlines any errors (bad indentation or nonexistent branches) and proposes branch names based on local repository branches.
 When file editing is done, you can click the button in the top right corner of the file editor to refresh the machete branch layout.

 ![](docs/machete_file_editor.gif)

-For more information about a `machete` file look at the [reference blog post](https://medium.com/virtuslab/make-your-way-through-the-git-rebase-jungle-with-git-machete-e2ed4dbacd02).
+For more information about `machete` file, look at the [reference blog post](https://medium.com/virtuslab/make-your-way-through-the-git-rebase-jungle-with-git-machete-e2ed4dbacd02).
 </details>

 <details>